mcdexio/documents/en/perpetual-interfaces.md

 insuranceFundBalance()
 ```

-Insurance fund is chaimed from liquidation penaty and will be used to recover social loss.
+Insurance fund is claimed from liquidation penalty and will be used to recover social loss.

 ```soldiity
 liquidate(address guy, uint256 maxAmount) public returns (uint256, uint256) NORMAL SETTLING
 ```

 Liquidate bites a part of position from an unsafe account (See ___ for definition of unsafe) to make it safe again.
-The call should have enough margin to hold the biten positions or the call will fail.
+The call should have enough margin to hold the bitten positions or the call will fail.

 All losses generated by liquidate will be removed from insurance fund first if possible, or the loss will become social loss.